eleniums/code-conventions/cpp/style.md

 # C++ Style Guidelines
-The conventions detailed here are as close to the official recommendations as possible.
+The conventions detailed here are as close to the ISO C++ recommendations as possible.
+There are many accepted styles for C++ and not just one correct way of doing things.
 As always, consistency within a project or organization is more important than rigid adherence to these conventions.

-// TODO: something about this being highly contentious and there being a bunch of different styles.
-Be consistent.

 ## Classes
 Use `snake_case`: